 The society achieved national recognition for its long-standing annual Christmas presentations of two Mexican folk dramas, Los Pastores ("The Shepherds") and Las Posadas ("The Inns").
-Also popular since its inception in 1947 was Night in Old San Antonio, held each spring at the time of Fiesta San Antonio in La Villita.
+Also popular since its inception in 1947 is Night in Old San Antonio, held each spring at the time of Fiesta San Antonio in La Villita.
 Ecology was also an interest of the group.
 San Pedro Park was preserved as a recreational area through the society's efforts in the late 1940s; an annual tree-selling project was sponsored beginning in 1952, and trees were planted as well as sold by the organization.
 Travis Park, which had been deeded to the city in the 1850s, was leased by the city in 1954 to a corporation for an underground parking garage.
 The Conservation Society brought suit, and in a state Supreme Court decision in 1957 the lease arrangement was declared null and void, thus proving the society's contention that dedicated parkland had legal rights; Travis Park was therefore preserved as a city parkland.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Rev. by Lewis F. Fisher, "SAN ANTONIO CONSERVATION SOCIETY," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/gas01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Rev. by Lewis F. Fisher, "SAN ANTONIO CONSERVATION SOCIETY," accessed July 10, 2020, http://www.tshaonline.org/handbook/online/articles/gas01.

 Uploaded on June 15, 2010.
 Modified on May 24, 2018.
 Published by the Texas State Historical Association.